-The Children’s Reading Foundation’s research, messaging, tools and programs spread nationwide to help children read on grade level by the end of third grade and develop the required skills for a successful school career.
+The Children’s Reading Foundation’s research, messaging, tools, and programs spread nationwide to help children read on grade level by the end of third grade and develop the required skills for a successful school career.

-2002 - READY! for Kindergarten® is Created, Sets Age-Appropriate Learning Targets
+2002 - READY! for Kindergarten Is Created, Sets Age-Appropriate Learning Targets

 2009 - Independent Research Proves READY!
 Makes a Difference

-A grant from the Washington State Department of Early Learning funds an independent research study showing 79 percent of children, whose parents attended READY! for Kindergarten workshops, met the kindergarten reading readiness standard, compared to 55 percent of children whose parents did not attend, regardless of family income level.
+A grant from the Washington State Department of Early Learning funds an independent research study showing 79 percent of children whose parents attended READY! for Kindergarten workshops met the kindergarten reading readiness standard, compared to 55 percent of children whose parents did not attend, regardless of family income level.
 READY! attendees also outperformed non-attendees in math readiness.

 2010 - Research Again Proves Effectiveness of the READY! for Kindergarten Program

 Another independent research study shows students of families exposed to READY! for Kindergarten had statistically significant higher scores on a pre-reading letter naming test than did those whose families were not exposed to READY! (average scores were 16.35 and 9.40 respectively).
 This study took place in the Othello School District in Washington state.
-The district is well-suited for examining the effectiveness of a reading intervention for children at high risk for school failure because 77 percent of the student population qualifies for free or reduced lunch.

 A gift from the Regina D. Weiss Literacy Legacy funds the pilot READ Up: Stop the Summer Slide program.
 This literacy program is launched to help reverse the “summer slide,” a situation where students lose up to three months of reading skills when school is out.
-2012 – The READ Up Program Launches to Help Reverse “Summer Slide” READ Up is offered nationwide and features eight weekly free storytimes for children from birth to age 8 and their parents or caregivers.
+2012 – The READ Up Program Launches to Help Reverse “Summer Slide” READ Up is offered nationwide and features eight weekly free storytimes for children from birth to age eight and their parents or caregivers.

 2012 - The Children’s Reading Foundation Receives Innovative Approaches to Literacy Grant